Gluten Free Crescent Rolls

-Tender and flaky, these Gluten Free Crescent Rolls are easy to make with the most deliciously buttery, melt-in-your-mouth flavor.
-Lightly brushed with milk and honey for a hint of sweetness, they really are the perfect homemade dinner rolls!
-Serve them as a side during the holidays, and year-round with all your favorite family meals.
+These tender, flaky homemade gluten-free crescent rolls have a deliciously buttery, melt-in-your-mouth flavor.
+They’re easy to make, lightly brushed with milk and honey for extra richness.
+Crescents really are the perfect homemade dinner rolls!
+Serve them as a holiday side, and with your favorite meals year-round.

 I don’t think any holiday meal is complete without a tender, buttery dinner roll.
-That being said, I can’t really imagine any meal that wouldn’t be improved by a basket of these warm, fresh-from-the-oven gluten free crescent rolls!
+That being said, I can’t really imagine any meal that wouldn’t be improved by a basket of warm, fresh-from-the-oven gluten-free crescent rolls!
+These rolls couldn’t be easier to make, and I’m SO excited for you to try them.
+Serve your fluffy crescent rolls with sides like roasted vegetables or mashed potatoes at your favorite family meals and holiday dinners.

-The delicious scale is off the charts with this recipe.
-I can only attempt to describe how melt-in-your-mouth and buttery these tender and flaky gluten free rolls are!
+- Just as good as you remember.
+I can only attempt to describe how melt-in-your-mouth and buttery these tender and flaky gluten-free crescent rolls are!
 Your family is going to love them.
-They rival just about anything I’ve ever purchased from the store.
+They rival just about anything I’ve tried from the grocery store’s refrigerated section.

+- A versatile favorite.
 These crescent rolls are an easy side for family dinners, holidays, or whenever we entertain.
-They’re perfect when smothered with butter, and the light and fluffy, doughy texture soaks up any sauce, gravy, soup, or chili it meets along the way!
+They’re perfect eaten alone, smothered with butter, or dunked in sauce, gravy, soup, or chili.

 What You’ll Need